beibaolv/NetworkDataView/DeviceOperation/Cisco IOS/README.md

 ```

 ### Key Variable:
-1.CPU utilization for five seconds: `0%/0%`.
+* CPU utilization for five seconds: `0`%/`0`%.
-* The first number`0%`, tells how busy the CPU was in the past 5 seconds.
+  1. [int] The first number tells how busy the CPU was in the past 5 seconds.
-* The second number`0%`, shows the percentage CPU time spent servicing/handling hardware interrupts.
+  2. [int] The second number shows the percentage CPU time spent servicing/handling hardware interrupts.

-2.one minute: `0%`.
+* one minute: `0`%.
-* The average utilization for the last 1 minute.
+  1. [int] The average utilization for the last 1 minute.

-3.five minutes: `0%`.
+* five minutes: `0`%.
-* The average utilization for past 5 minutes.
+  1. [int] The average utilization for past 5 minutes.

 ### Golden Baseline:
 CPU Utilization depends on network enviroment scope / operation time, so it is various.